 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

-Current versions of Microsoft Internet Explorer, Firefox, Safari, Chrome, Mozilla, and Opera all appear to support XML with CSS and/or XSLT 1.0 stylesheets.
+Current versions of Microsoft Edge and Internet Explorer, Firefox, Safari, Chrome, Mozilla, Vivaldi, Brave, and Opera all appear to offer at least partial support for XML with CSS2 and/or XSLT 1.0 stylesheets.
+Mobile versions of Safari and Chrome also appear to offer the same kind of support, but their CSS is sometimes broken.
 The editor would welcome additional information and corrections.

-The Editor maintains a personal Recipes site with pages in HTML generated using XSLT3; but the printable versions are actually the raw XML styled with CSS3 (comments and suggestions welcomed).
+The Editor maintains a personal Recipes site with pages in HTML generated from XML using XSLT3; but the printable versions are actually the raw XML styled with CSS3 (comments and suggestions welcomed).

 Don’t use Netscape (any version), Internet Explorer 6 or earlier, or any early versions of Mozilla if you want XML support: they either don't have it or were hopelessly broken.
 Upgrade to a modern browser as soon as possible.